 How to get rid of flies in the house naturally

 You might think flies are reasonably harmless - and of course, you'd be right - but they are also incredibly annoying, frustrating and unhygienic when they come in their hoards.

 So, how do you get rid of them at home if there's no time to call in the pest control experts?
 These handy natural remedies should make life that bit easier.

 1. How to get rid of flies using apple cider vinegar

-Although you can use pesticides, they won't be effective over the longer term, and many house flies are now resistant to them anyway.
+Although you can use pesticides and insecticides, they won't be effective over the longer term, and many houseflies are now resistant to them anyway.

 Top tip: as with all other household pests, prevention is better than cure.
-If you have lots of house flies, it will most likely be because food is being left out on a regular basis.
-Make sure your kitchen counters are clean and any leftovers are securely put away in a food waste bin.
+If you have lots of houseflies, it will most likely be because food is being left out on a regular basis.
+Make sure your countertops are clean and any leftovers are securely put away in your kitchen trash can.